-Between June 2020 and March 2021, almost 1.1 million fines were issued totaling a mammoth $16.89 million in revenue for local governments.
+Between June 2020 and March 2021, councils issued almost 1.1 million parking fines, totalling a mammoth $16.89 million in revenue for local governments.

 The City of Sydney handed out 230,772 fines alone, with the Inner West Council area handing our more than 92,000 tickets.

-The data was compiled by NRMA and evidences the need for technology to identify and pay for parking in Sydney.
+The data was compiled by NRMA.
+It evidences the need for technology to identify and pay for parking in Sydney.

 “Local parking rules are often confusing, constantly changing, and the methods for paying for parking can be archaic,” NRMA spokesman Peter Khoury said.